-For an employee who has completed 12 months service, annual holidays are paid at the rate of the greater amount of:
+For an employee who takes all or part of their annual holiday entitlement, the annual holidays are paid at the rate of at least the greater amount of:

-- ordinary weekly pay (at the beginning of the annual holiday), or
+- ordinary weekly pay (OWP) as at the beginning of the annual holiday, or

-- the employee’s average weekly earnings for the 12 months just before the end of the last pay period.
+- the employee’s average weekly earnings (AWE) for the 12 months immediately before the end of the last pay period before the annual holiday.

 - regular allowances, such as a shift allowance